Easy Hot Chocolate Recipe (with lactose-free option!)

 When I think of amazing hot chocolate, my mind goes to a brunch I had in Chicago during a blogging conference.
 I met up with some friends at Mindy’s Hot Chocolate and had the most amazing hot chocolate.
 I had a hot chocolate called the “Half and Half” which was half dark hot chocolate and half espresso, because this lady needs her coffee in the morning, one way or another.
 Topped with homemade marshmallows, it was the most amazing, rich, creamy hot chocolate you can imagine.
 It was probably made with cream and must have contained 80 million calories but it was worth every single delicious calorie.

 February is Lactose Intolerance Awareness Month and if you happen to be lactose intolerant, you don’t have to miss out on this easy hot chocolate recipe.
-While you could easily make this with regular milk, I made it with lactose-free milk and it worked perfectly.
+While you could easily make this with regular milk, I make it with lactose-free milk and it works perfectly.
 It’s still just as rich and chocolatey as you’d expect and want it to be.

 If you’re anything like me, the term “lactose intolerant” can be a little confusing.
 Initially, I thought people who were lactose intolerant couldn’t have any dairy products.
 Fortunately, I was wrong!
 The graphic below sums up important details to know about lactose intolerance.